 As a member, you are allowed to bring up to two children, aged 13 and under, with you when you visit.
 There is no charge for the children.
 You are required, however, to maintain close supervision of the children and assume responsibility for their safety.
 Children may be excluded from parts of the facility.

 Check the Home Page for a list of upcoming events.
 If you subscribe to the Cruces Creatives newsletter via the Contact Page, you will get a weekly newsletter via email that contains lots of interesting information about the makerspace.

 We encourage community involvement and are always open to new ideas.
 Please follow the instructions here to begin the process.

 Yes, members can reserve the conference room for meetings or other events so long as there is no charge for attendance and it is available during the required period.
 The conference room can also be rented for special events.

 Yes, we have storage areas specifically for this purpose.
 At the end of each session, you can store your project.
 There are forms available that are used to identify it.

 We require that members attend specific safety training classes before they are allowed to used particular tools.
 For example, there are safety classes required before using power tools in the woodworking shop.
 These classes are included in the price of a membership.
 In addition, areas containing potentially dangerous tools are always staffed by a monitor who is responsible for keeping the area safe.

 In general, we do not supply materials for projects.
 Each member is responsible for procuring any materials needed for their project.
 There are minor exceptions to this rule.
 For example, the woodworking shop contains a scrap pile of wood that can be used freely.
 There are also various fasteners and other hardware.
-Members should consider these to be community resources are encouraged to use them considerately and donate their own scrap wood, etc. to the pile.
+Members should consider these to be community resources and are encouraged to use them considerately and donate their own scrap wood, etc. to the cause.
 Similar considerations apply to the textile lab.

 You should store all computer files on a private flash drive.